CodeScop/Oge-Mai-Field-Guide/watexquests.md

 - **Unlocked by:** Infected Raina Part 2
 - **Type:** Battle
 - **Requirements:** Defeat 10 Wyverns
-- **Rewards:** 3 Dust Water, Wardrobe: Raina Mask, ability to craft Raina Sword and Raina Bracelet
+- **Rewards:** 3 Dust Water, Wardrobe: Raina Mask https://4thewords.com/media/wardrobe/featured/female/wm_featured_raina_mask.png , ability to craft Raina Sword and Raina Bracelet
 - **Recommendations:** Almost there!
 You got FORTY NETS, this is a piece of cake in comparison!
 (Start collecting River Stones; you'll need 1000 of them to get both your shiny new beauties in the store.)

 ### ** 4 the Infected **